Universities

 Open conversations about alternatives to the traditional academic track for researchers who don't fit a single discipline.
 Career options, creative-research hybrids, founder paths, studio practice, and the real costs and trade-offs of each.

-Sci comm, popular culture & humor, the Kangaroo Time case
+Science communication, popular culture & humour, the Kangaroo Time case

 The case study session.
-How a PhD on kangaroo behaviour became a music video that won Science Magazine's Dance Your PhD and travelled to 250+ outlets.
+How a PhD on kangaroo behaviour became a music video that won the AAAS Dance Your PhD and travelled to 238+ outlets.
 What worked, what didn't, and the principles you can borrow.

 Organising your brain, lessons from neurobiology & social evolution

-Borrowed from the corporate catalogue and adapted for researchers.
-Practical models for stress, focus, and sustainable motivation under the long-haul pressure of research, drawn from animal-behaviour and neuroscience research.
+Practical models for stress, focus, and sustainable motivation under the long-haul pressure of research, drawn from animal-behaviour research, neuroscience, and the evolutionary biology of social systems.

 Outcome